grvsrm/grvsrm-hugo/content/post/Beach Volleyball/index.md

 NOTE: These days I am following [Julia Silge](https://juliasilge.com/) for learning tidymodels framework better.
 This post is inspired from what I learned from her.
 You can find a screencast of her vidoes [here](https://www.youtube.com/channel/UCTTBgWyJl2HrrhQOOc710kA)

-Beach volleyball is a team sport played by two teams of two players on a sand court divided by a net.
+[Beach volleyball](https://en.wikipedia.org/wiki/Beach_volleyball) is a team sport played by two teams of two players on a sand court divided by a net.
 As in indoor volleyball, the objective of the game is to send the ball over the net and to ground it on the opponent's side of the court, and to prevent the same effort by the opponent.
 Beach Volleyball matches are quite popular around the world.
 The game holds high popularity in countries such as US and Brazil.
+Beach volleyball most likely originated in 1915 on Waikiki Beach in Hawaii, while the modern two-player game originated in Santa Monica, California.
+It has been an Olympic sport since the 1996 Summer Olympics.

 This dataset contains a huge record of beach volleyball matches.
 There are approximately 76500 rows in this dataset.
 Each row contains statistics of one match.
 Some of the important features available in the data are gender, stats related to winners and losers, macth outcome, date, player details etc;